South Louisiana wades its way through day two of stormy weather

 In addition to this, LA 1041 in Livingston is closed between Hwy 16 and 1036 due to a washed out culvert.

-2une In Meteorologist, Marisa Nuzzo is monitoring the severe weather threat closely and will update viewers with live coverage from 5 a.m. until 9 a.m.
+2une In Meteorologist, Marisa Nuzzo is monitoring the severe weather threat closely and will update viewers throughout the morning.

 In preparation for more heavy rains, officials in some areas are making sandbags available to the public.